Nonstationary Continuum-Armed Bandit Strategies for Automated Trading in a Simulated Financial Market: Experiment Design

 \section{Experiment Design}

 In this section, we present our experimental design.
-We will first introduce the setup of the market simulation, then introduce the method of hyperparameter selection for PRSH and PRB, and finally introduce the experiment used to compare the performance of PRSH and PRB.
+We will first introduce the setup of the market simulation, then introduce the method of hyperparameter selection for PRSH and PRBO, and finally introduce the experiment used to compare the performance of PRSH and PRBO.